knightsUCF/COVIDGenomeAnalysis/README.md

 With RSCU analysis we were able to confirm the above study, that similar to Riemerella anatipestifer, COVID-19 codons ending in A or T are most prevalent by having a high RSCU index closest to 1.0.

+Further research can be done in this field analyzing the correlations of virulance factors and the high RSCU codons ending with A or T, which seem to be both present for COVID and the Riemeralla anatispestifer.
+There is also some correlation displayed between RSCU and Motif X, which could be analyzed for determining protein sequences which contribute to COVID's virulance factors.